DSTECHNO/rhoDST/README.md

  - Continuity, momentum and energy equations are implicity coupled in a single matrix.
 The block-matrix can be solved using block-matrix solvers such as GMRES, BICG and multigrid methods, which are availble in foam-extend libraries.
  - Local time stepping is used for the rapid convergence to the steady-state solution.
  - Shock-discontinuities can be captured using Kurganov, AUSM, AUSM+, AUSM+up, HLL, HLLC and HLLCP shock-capturing methods.
  - Modifications of SpalartAllamaras turbulence model are incorporated to the turbulence libraries.
-Spalart-Shur rotation/curvature correction was implemented to account for rotation and curvature effects.
-Simpler Rotation-Curvature Correction method is applied to Spalart-Allmaras turbulence models.
+Simpler Rotation-Curvature and Spalart-Shur rotation/curvature correction were implemented to account for rotation and curvature effects.
 Negative Spalart-Allmaras is implemented to resolve numerical issues near the interface between turbulent and irrotational regions.

 # Developers